 If there's an auction, you will need to agree on your absolute limit and strictly stick to it.
 Remember that by investing in a home together, you are trying to build a future, not jeopardise it.
 That is why it is crucial to look at every detail before the day, so you can remain calm and level-headed when auction day comes.
 The better you prepare, the less likely you are to get carried away and spend more than agreed.
 Also, make sure that your finances are in order and that the deposit can be available as soon as the hammer falls.
 If you happen to win the bidding battle, you will be required to pay the deposit on the day.
 This usually represents 10% of the sale.

 No matter the type of sale, do not hesitate to discuss your strategy and rely on your local LJ Hooker real estate agent to help you secure the house of your dreams.

-Before getting into the legal aspect of things, start by taking care of all the insurances you need to protect both your home and each other.
+Before getting into the legal aspect of things, start by taking care of all the insurance you need to protect both your home and each other.
 On top of that, also try to set aside a financial cushion for unforeseen expenses or circumstances.
-If you can, try to keep at least six months worth of mortgage repayments on a savings account, as this should let you enough time to find a solution if any issue arises.
+If you can, try to keep at least six months worth of mortgage repayments in a savings account, as this should give you enough time to find a solution if any issues arise.